signalfx/splunk-otel-js/README.md

 node -r @splunk/otel/instrument app.js
 ```

+That's it - the telemetry data is not sent to the locally running Opentelemetry Collector!
 You can also instrument your app with code as described [here](#instrument-with-code).

 ### Splunk APM